 Financial instruments which potentially subject the Company to concentrations of credit risk consist principally of cash and cash equivalents and short-term investments consisting of certificates of deposit ("CDs").
-As of March 31, 2023 and December 31, 2022, there were no material cash balances in excess of balances insured by the Federal Deposit Insurance Corporation ("FDIC").
-As of both March 31, 2023 and December 31, 2022, the Company had cash equivalents that are invested in highly rated money market funds that are invested only in obligations of the U.S. government and its agencies.
+As of September 30, 2023 and December 31, 2022, there were no material cash balances in excess of balances insured by the Federal Deposit Insurance Corporation ("FDIC").
+As of both September 30, 2023 and December 31, 2022, the Company had cash equivalents in highly rated money market funds that are invested only in obligations of the U.S. government and its agencies.

-As of both March 31, 2023 and December 31, 2022, the Company had approximately \$10.1 million in CDs.
-These cash deposits are deposited at a bank that is a member of the Certificate of Deposit Account Registry Service ("CDARS"), in which large deposits are divided into smaller amounts and placed with other FDIC insured banks which are also members of the CDARS network.
+As of December 31, 2022, the Company had approximately \$10.1 million in CDs.
+These cash deposits were deposited at a bank that is a member of the Certificate of Deposit Account Registry Service ("CDARS"), in which large deposits are divided into smaller amounts and placed with other FDIC insured banks which are also members of the CDARS network.
 Those members issue CDs in amounts under \$250,000, so that the entire deposit balance is eligible for FDIC insurance.
-As of both March 31, 2023 and December 31, 2022, the Company classified \$8.0 million of its CDs as cash and cash equivalents and \$2.1 million of its CDs as short-term investments on its condensed consolidated balance sheets.
+As of December 31, 2022, the Company classified \$8.0 million of its CDs as cash and cash equivalents and \$2.1 million of its CDs as short-term investments on its condensed consolidated balance sheet.
+The Company did not have any CDs as of September 30, 2023.